 Gold and silver investments gained popularity with both large and small investors during the period of instability in the global financial system after the Great Recession following the 2008 economic meltdown.
 While there are advantages and disadvantages that go along with investing in gold and silver, liquidity is not an issue with either of the precious metals.
-Gold and silver can easily be exchanged for cash because of the large number of investors who actively buy and sell both commodities around the world.
+Gold and silver can easily be exchanged for cash, making them very liquid assets, because of the large number of investors who actively buy and sell both commodities around the world.

 Liquid assets are those that can easily be converted to cold cash in your pocket without losing substantial value in the conversion.
 Bank-related investments like CDs and money market accounts are the most liquid assets.
 Other liquid assets include stocks and mutual funds.
 Real estate is considered illiquid because it is hard to quickly turn the asset into cash without substantially lowering the price in some cases.
 Silver and gold are very liquid assets.
 They can be sold for cash on the spot.